 - Not complying with a bylaw can result in fines, seizure of property and remedial action.
 Bylaws can be enforced by our staff or external agencies such as the police.

-If you would like any additional information regarding the bylaws, contact our Policy team at email@example.com
+If you would like any additional information regarding the bylaws, email our Policy team.

 Previously known as the Public Places: Liquor Control Bylaw 2012, the purpose of this Bylaw is to protect the public from nuisance, offensive behaviour, and to improve public safety to reducing crime, disorder and other anti-social behaviour that is caused or made worse by alcohol consumption in public places.